LibraryCarpentry/lc-marcedit/_episodes/02-top-level-menu-features.md

 > {: .solution}
 {: .challenge}

->## Change the font and size used in the MarcEditor
+>## Can you change the font used in the MarcEditor to Arial and size 14?
->
->1.
-Change the font to Arial and size 14
 >
 > > ## Solution
 > > 1.
 Click on the gear icon in the Main Menu window or go to Tools and then Preferences